You Must Know About – ISO 22000

 As with any general management system, the standard will only be adequate if management systems are developed by senior management following a risk-based approach from A to Z, drawing on their experience and knowledge within their particular application.

 The standard does not cover all aspects of food safety, nor all the requirements that may need to be met by a business, but instead guides in areas of common interest among many types of organizations.
 It may be used with other standards where a company has identified specific requirements not covered in ISO 22000.
-This approach is efficient, as it allows businesses to develop a management system according to their particular needs and requirements.
+This approach is efficient, allowing businesses to develop a management system according to their particular needs and requirements.
 Read More…